charliealejo/SuperMarioLang/Readme.md

 similar to that of Brainfuck: a circular tape with 256 positions, where every position can store an integer (32-bit precision) value.

+The program execution ends when Mario goes out of the scenario, either falling below the bottom line, going beyond the rightmost or leftmost part of the scenario, or jumping up above the first line of the scenario.
+The execution also stops when Mario gets stuck at any place of the scenario, but in this case it is considered an abnormal situation and an error message will be displayed.

 ## Instructions

 Along Mario's way he can step over several kind of instructions: